Updated July, 2020

 - Describe the industry concentration.
 Are there just a few large producers or many small producers?

 - Describe the major competitors?
 Will you compete directly against them?

 - Analyze the barriers to entry of new competitors into the market or industry.
-Can new competitive enter easily?
+Can new competitors enter easily?

-- Analyze the concentration and competitiveness of input suppliers and product/service buyers.
+- Analyze the concentration and competitiveness of input suppliers and product or service buyers.

-- Describe the price competitiveness of your product/service.
+- Describe the price competitiveness of your product or service.

 - Identify whether the product be sold into a commodity market or a differentiated product/service market.